d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 Sequence searching strategies include greedy search, exhaustive search, and beam search.
-Beam search provides a tradeoff between accuracy versus computational cost via its flexible choice of the beam size.
+Beam search provides a tradeoff between accuracy and computational cost via the flexible choice of the beam size.

 ## Exercises